 “Dahlin!
-Dahlin!” another girl screams for defenseman Rasmus Dahlin.
+Dahlin!” a girl screams for defenseman Rasmus Dahlin.

 Standing next to them, quietly watching the players dart and scramble around the ice, is 95-year-old Anna Szczepanski of Cheektowaga, or, as she’s better known around the arena, “Momzie.”
 While the children soon returned to their seats around the arena for the game, “Momzie” was already at her front row seat, the same one she’s had for almost every Sabres home game since the arena opened in 1996.

 In fact, Szczepanski has been in the same row and section to cheer on the team since Oct.
 15, 1970, the night the Sabres first premiered in the Memorial Auditorium that preceded the KeyBank Center.
 She’s only missed a handful of games since, and always arrives early to see the team warm up.

 A lot has happened in those 2,000 home games that she’s been a front row witness to – Stanley Cup finals, the reign of The French Connection, the “fog game” at The Aud.
 In those 50 years, Szczepanski has befriended referees who have supplied her with nearly 40 game pucks and players like center Sam Reinhart, who has given her two of his sticks.

 “She’s had more boyfriends than Hugh Hefner had girlfriends,” quipped her son, Dave, who joins her at the games.
 “She’s like a mother to everybody.”